The Garden Grazer

 Instructions

-• In a stockpot over medium-high heat, sauté onion and bell pepper for 7-8 minutes.
+• In a stockpot over medium-high heat, sauté the onion and bell pepper for 7-8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-• Meanwhile, mince garlic.
+• Meanwhile, mince the garlic.

-• Add zucchini, sweet corn, broth, tomato sauce, diced tomatoes, bulgur, and kidney beans (rinsed and drained).
+• Add the zucchini, sweet corn, broth, tomato sauce, diced tomatoes, bulgur, and kidney beans (rinsed and drained).

 • Bring to a light boil.
-Then reduce heat and simmer for 15 minutes, stirring occasionally, until bulgur is cooked.
+Then reduce heat and simmer for 15-20 minutes, stirring occasionally, until bulgur is cooked.

-• Serve with any desired toppings.
+• Salt and pepper to taste.
+Serve with any desired toppings.

 Notes